jan-kasi/school-notes/notes/01 Language.md

 Mental process need not be defined by their structure, but by their consequence.
 He was a functionalist in this respect.

-[Functionalism: The notion that mental states can be fully/sufficiently defined by their consequences—their effects in the World]
+[Functionalism: The notion that mental states can be fully/sufficiently defined by their consequences/functions—their effects in the World]

 God and human beings perform the same functions—they can both “know” or “recognise the best of X”.
 Therefore if we understand what a human I is doing, we can partially understand what God is doing.